anshgandhi4/norbel-arena/README.md

 - Match sessions are stored in-memory and keyed by `match_id`.
 - Observations are server-shaped per player role.
 Operative views do not receive hidden assignments.
 - `.env` can contain API keys for LLM agents and is loaded by the agents utilities.

+## TODO:

+1. Remove human requirement for game.
+2. Make the front end users be able to choose their game setup (which agents in which roles. human players if any)
+3. Report card for each agenty (persist in a JSON DB for now)
+4. Allow the usexr to run a game and replay through it, clicking forward and backward across the different moves made
+5. tic tac toe, 20 questions, wavelength